 All Continental Schools of Beauty have completely modern air conditioned facilities with up-to-date equipment.
 There are separate classrooms for each level of instruction.
-Each school also has a "work shop" or "clinic" area which is open to the public where students, supervised by licensed instructors, practice on customers and are given "hands-on" experience.
+Each school also has a clinic area which is open to the public.
+Here students, supervised by licensed instructors, acquire practical knowledge through hands-on experience servicing "clients".